 - Shelley Banks is a poet, editor, journalist, fiction writer, photographer, corporate writer and blogger.

-Her poetry collection is forthcoming from Thistledown Press in Fall 2015, and she holds an MFA in Creative Writing and an MA in Journalism, with her work appearing in leading literary magazines, as well as in newspapers and trade, consumer and corporate publications across Canada.
+Her poetry collection was published by Thistledown Press in Fall 2015, and she holds an MFA in Creative Writing and an MA in Journalism, with her work appearing in leading literary magazines, as well as in newspapers and trade, consumer and corporate publications across Canada.